Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 f.
 Briefly describe the problem of cyclic references for reference counting garbage collectors.
 Show an example of the problem using a diagram.

+If two (or more) unreachable objects reference each other, their reference counts never become zero—even though no live part of the program can reach them.

 # Question 11
 How is backpatching used in the csem assignment?